recommenders-team/recommenders/contrib/sarplus/DEVELOPMENT.md

 ## Notes for Spark 3.x  ##

-The code now has been modified to support Spark 3.x, and has been tested under different versions of Databricks Runtime (including 6.4 Extended Support, 7.3 LTS, 9.1 LTS, 10.0 and 10.1) on Azure Databricks Service.
+The code now has been modified to support Spark 3.x, and has been tested under Azure Synapse Apache Spark 3.1 runtime and different versions of Databricks Runtime (including 6.4 Extended Support, 7.3 LTS, 9.1 LTS and 10.4 LTS) on Azure Databricks Service.
 However, there is a breaking change of [org/apache.spark.sql.execution.datasources.OutputWriter](https://github.com/apache/spark/blob/dc0fa1eef74238d745dabfdc86705b59d95b07e1/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/OutputWriter.scala#L74) on **Spark 3.2**, which adds an extra function `path()`, so an additional package called [Sarplus Spark 3.2